Fight Tiredness Now!

 How to Supplement with Freeze-Dried Beef Spleen

-If you are looking for a natural, whole food and bio-available supplement to boost your iron that includes a myriad of critical nutrients look no further than desiccated beef spleen.
+If you are looking for a natural, wholefood, and highly bioavailable supplement to support your daily iron intake alongside a myriad of critical nutrients, look no further than desiccated beef spleen.

-Our Primal Iron Beef Spleen supplements are organic, 100% hormone, antibiotic and GMO-free.
-Available in capsules or powder form, they provide nose to tail nourishment, are freeze-dried to preserve nutrients and are 100% grass-fed and grass-finished from the pristine Tasmanian pastures.
+Our Primal Iron Beef Spleen supplements are 100% hormone, antibiotic, and GMO-free.
+Available in capsules or powder form, they provide nose-to-tail nourishment, are freeze-dried to gently preserve nutrients, and are sourced from 100% grass-fed and grass-finished cattle grazing on pristine Tasmanian pastures.

 Is Iron From Plants or Meat Better?

 Who remembers Popeye, the wisecracking cartoon sailor who possessed superhuman strength after ingesting an always-handy can of spinach?
-While Spinach may not provide bulging muscles or super-strength it does provide iron which is an important nutrient for stable energy.
-A deficiency in this precious mineral can lead to weakness, tiredness and fatigue but we may not need to carry cans of spinach around like Popeye.
+While spinach may not provide bulging muscles or super-strength, it does provide iron, which is an important nutrient for stable daily energy.
+When our diets lack this precious mineral, it can lead to feelings of weakness, tiredness, and fatigue—but we may not need to carry cans of spinach around like Popeye to fix it.

 - Men over 19 years - 8 milligrams